In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 The Verdict: Roomba E5 is the Better Option

-Even if the Roomba 675 is cheaper, my choice would be the E5 because the upgrades provide far better value than the cost overlap.
+Even if the Roomba 675 is cheaper, I’d go with the E5 because the upgrades provide far better value than the cost overlap.